wp-plugins/woocommerce-variable-stock-management/README.txt

 Basically it solves this question not mine but it ilustrates the point:
 http://wordpress.stackexchange.com/questions/72662/woocommerce-fixed-quantity-of-a-product.

+<h3>Addiditionals</h3>

+This also has a bigcommerce category importer to woocommerce. can be found here includes/class-import-categories.php you'll need to change line 202 and put your old sites url in there if you want images to be pulled from the descriptions...

 == Installation ==

 1. Upload `` to the `/wp-content/plugins/` directory